brianshumate/vaultron/README.md

 ### Basic Architecture Overview

-Vaultron has to work around some quirks of Docker on Mac to do its thing, but here is basically what you are getting:
+Note that Vaultron has to work around some current quirks of Docker for Mac to do its thing, and is only currently tested on Linux and macOS, but here is basically what you are getting:

 ```
 +---------------+   +---------------+   +---------------+